gdbooks/3DCollisions/Chapter5/picking.md

 ```

 The rest of the code should be self-explanatory.
 The only thing that might be confusing in there is why we don't render ```debugBox```, it's because ```AABB```'s that we render have no normal.
 For the sample to look good we need geometry with normals.
 So, i just added a box to the root of the scene that's at the same position as the AABB we are raycasting against.

+Note, this raycast did not go trough the Octree, adding support for octree-based picking is a fairly trivial task.